 - A Sustaining Member may resign from the Society by a declaration in writing, addressed to the Secretary General.
 The Council shall act upon the declaration and shall inform all Members as quickly as possible.

 - There may not be more than ten living Honorary Members of the Society at any given time.

 - Honorary Members are elected by the Congress in Plenary Session.
 A maximum of two Honorary Members may be elected at any Congress.

 - Candidates for Honorary Membership may be proposed by any of the Member organizations of the Society.
-Proposals shall summarize the accomplishments of the candidate and be submitted to the Secretary General at least one year before the next Congress.
+Proposals shall summarize the accomplishments of the candidate and be submitted to the Secretary General at least six months before the next Congress.

 - Honorary Members shall have the right to attend all meetings of the Society and its constituent parts except for Council meetings.
 They shall not be required to pay registration fees for any Society function.